guybeckenstein/Pacman/README.md

 # Pacman
-Class task in C++ Implementation, including OOP principles - inheritance, encapsulation, polymorphism.
+Class task in C++ Implementation
+Code includes OOP principles - inheritance, encapsulation, polymorphism.
 Working with files is also included